-This press release contains forward-looking statements, including, without limitation, statements related to: the therapeutic potential of the triplet combination of cabozantinib, nivolumab and ipilimumab for patients with previously untreated advanced kidney cancer, and the potential of cabozantinib in combination with immunotherapies generally; and Exelixis' plans to reinvest in its business to maximize the potential of the company's pipeline, including through targeted business development activities and internal drug discovery.
+This press release contains forward-looking statements, including, without limitation, statements related to: the therapeutic and commercial potential of CABOMETYX in combination with OPDIVO as a treatment for kidney cancer patients in Europe: Exelixis' and Ipsen's shared goal of improving treatment outcomes for people with cancer; and Exelixis' plans to reinvest in its business to maximize the potential of the company's pipeline, including through targeted business development activities and internal drug discovery.
 Any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements and are based upon Exelixis' current plans, assumptions, beliefs, expectations, estimates and projections.
 Forward-looking statements involve risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: the potential failure of the combination of cabozantinib, nivolumab and ipilimumab to demonstrate safety and/or efficacy in COSMIC-313; uncertainties inherent in the product development process; complexities and the unpredictability of the regulatory review and approval processes in the U.S. and elsewhere; Exelixis' and Bristol Myers Squibb's continuing compliance with applicable legal and regulatory requirements; the costs of conducting clinical trials, including the ability or willingness of Exelixis' collaboration partners to invest in the resources necessary to complete the trials; Exelixis' dependence on third-party vendors for the development, manufacture and supply of cabozantinib; Exelixis' and Bristol Myers Squibb's' ability to protect their respective intellectual property rights; market competition, including the potential for competitors to obtain approval for generic versions of CABOMETYX; changes in economic and business conditions, including as a result of the COVID-19 pandemic; and other factors affecting Exelixis and its development programs discussed under the caption "Risk Factors" in Exelixis' Annual Report on Form 10-K submitted to the Securities and Exchange Commission (SEC) on February 10, 2021, and in Exelixis' future filings with the SEC.
-All forward-looking statements in this press release are based on information available to Exelixis as of the date of this press release, and Exelixis undertakes no obligation to update or revise any forward-looking statements contained herein, except as required by law.
+Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: the degree of market acceptance that the combination of CABOMETYX and OPDIVO may achieve in the European Union; Exelixis' dependence on its relationship with Ipsen, including Ipsen's investment in the resources necessary to successfully commercialize CABOMETYX in the European Union; Exelixis' and Ipsen's ability to maintain and scale adequate sales, marketing, market access and product distribution capabilities for CABOMETYX or to enter into and maintain agreements with third parties to do so; Exelixis' and Ipsen's continuing compliance with applicable legal and regulatory requirements; the continuing COVID-19 pandemic and its impact on Exelixis' and Ipsen's commercial activities; Exelixis' ability to protect its intellectual property rights; Exelixis' dependence on third-party vendors for the development, manufacture and supply of cabozantinib; market competition, including the potential for competitors to obtain approval for generic versions of CABOMETYX; changes in economic and business conditions; and other factors affecting Exelixis and its commercial programs and partnerships discussed under the caption "Risk Factors" in Exelixis' Annual Report on Form 10-K submitted to the Securities and Exchange Commission (SEC) on February 10, 2021, and in Exelixis' future filings with the SEC.
+All forwardlooking statements in this press release are based on information available to Exelixis as of the date of this press release, and Exelixis undertakes no obligation to update or revise any forward-looking statements contained herein, except as required by law.